2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### Configure a provider

 Create configuration for a MFA provider.
-Provider type is `"multi_factor"`.
 Provider config should be in `"settings"`.
 See [Kazoo Auth Multi-Factor](../../../core/kazoo_auth/doc/multi_factor.md) to find out required configuration for each provider.

 > PUT /v2/accounts/{ACCOUNT_ID}/multi_factor